kbase/sample_service_validator_config/docs/build-and-deploy.md

 ## GitHub Action Workflow Process

 The heart of the GitHub Action build workflow invokes the makefile as described above.
-In addition to the build and validation steps, it also takes care to capture the generated files in distribution branches.
-More on that later.
+In addition to the build and validation steps, it also takes care to capture the generated files for releases (including pre-releases.)

-An additional small workflow deletes distribution branches created for pull requests after the PR is merged.

 ### Build and Validate